geekpradd/mp3-tag-editor/README.md

 - Add Capability to Integrate Album Art
 - Add Functions to remove garbage text from Title to increase support for more MP3 Files
+- Create GUI using PySide to simplify process

 Created By Pradd.
 Copyright 2014